US trade deficit jumps 4.8% to $71.1 billion in February

 The increase reflected a 2.6% decline in exports of goods and services to $187.3 billion on a seasonally adjusted basis.
 That wiped out a 0.7% decline in imports, which ticked down from January’s record high of $260.1 billion.

-The February goods deficit of $87.1 billion was also the highest on record.
+The February goods deficit of $88 billion, up from $85.2 billion in January, was also the highest on record.
+The $5 billion decrease in exports of goods was stoked by a $2.5 billion dropoff in the capital goods category.

+The February services surplus of $16.9 billion was the lowest since January of 2012, tripped up by a decline in exports of travel services.
+The U.S. generally runs a big deficit in goods and a surplus in services such as travel and transport.

 The year-to-date trade deficit after two months of 2021 is $138.9 billion, more than 68% higher than the $82.4 billion for January and February of 2020.